Travel stories tend to be about places, or at least about about how we look at a place through a specific geographic or cultural lens.

 PLEASE NOTE: Every effort is made to keep articles up to date but the changing coronavirus situation has made it impossible to provide information about the pandemic or travel restrictions.
 You'll find updated information from the CDC about travel conditions by country but please check all appropriate sources before you travel as situations can change in minutes.

-But sometimes, these stories are also about issues.
+But sometimes, travel stories are also about issues.
 Here's why.

 1) Like it or not, travel is a political act.
-When we choose to spend our money in a country, we are - at least tacitly - supporting what happens in that country.
-If a restaurant or hotel is government-owned, our money goes into their pockets.
+When we choose to spend our money in a country, we are – at least tacitly – supporting what happens in that country.
+If a restaurant or hotel is government-owned, our money goes into that government's pockets.

 3) It's all very well to worry about our own issues (there's no denying such things as travel budgets, safety or single supplements are important parts of travel) but it's at least as important to worry about the world around us.

 4) We can be a force for good in the world and still enjoy ourselves.
 Why shouldn't we contribute to the common good while we're having fun?
 Selfishness is all the rage in some quarters...